JanMiksovsky/blog/posts/2023/01-19 Missing emoji for common words.md

 date: 2013-01-19
 ---

-As I noted earlier, there are many [very common words without obvious emoji representations](https://github.com/JanMiksovsky/emojese/blob/main/docs/Challenges.md).
-I think it would be a worthwhile endeavor to fill those gaps — to deliberately fill out the #Unicode set with the missing common words.
+I think it would be a worthwhile endeavor to deliberately fill out Unicode with emoji for the many [common words without obvious emoji representations](https://github.com/JanMiksovsky/emojese/blob/main/docs/Challenges.md).
 Some of these concepts are quite abstract; any visual representation might be challenging, especially at small sizes.
 The Unicode Emoji Subcommittee requires new emoji proposals to be legible at 18x18 pixels, which is quite small.

 That document includes hypothetical icons pulled from [Noun Project](https://thenounproject.com/) as examples of how those concepts might be represented visually.
-I think that lets you can get a sense for just how many of these concepts _can_ be represented well.
+You can get a sense for just how many of these concepts _can_ be represented well.

 **_ examples _**